I Have a Dream

 On August 28, 1963, Rev. Dr. Martin Luther King Jr. gave a speech about a dream that inspired a generation.
-Fifty years later, the dream lives on.
+Over fifty years later, the dream still lives on.

 It is our hope that leaders far and wide will share this film as a tool for creating communities of conversation and action; communities that will recommit themselves to working together, praying together, struggling together, and standing up for freedom together.

-So, if you know a church, a church leader, a friend, a cousin, a grandpa, or a crazy aunt who you think might like to watch this film or use it in their church, please pass it along!
-We need folks to see SALT stuff; to see it, read it, hear it, taste it, enjoy it, and respond to it!
+So, if you know a church, a church leader, a friend, a cousin, a grandpa, a grandma, or a crazy aunt who you think might like to watch this film or use at in their church (or community of faith!), please pass it along!

 The SALT Team